 FOREST RANGER: This is KDK1 calling KDK12.
 KDK1 calling KDK 12.
 Do you read me?

 We see to the left side of the radio an old picture of the lodge in which there is a silhouette of an individual that is somehow striking, a rather ghostly presence.
-Most of the photos in the lodge are straight-forward photos of meetings, but then there are a few others that are differing, showing ambiguous, shadowy presences.
+Most of the photos in the lodge are straight-forward photos of meetings, but then there are a few others that instead show ambiguous, shadowy presences.
 In this photo, we see the far west wing of the lodge looking pretty much as it does with the exterior shots of the lodge at Mt.
 Hood, but the central portion seems to be different.

 Compare with the opening day aerial.